Turbo File (ASCII): Turbo File Twin

-For the Super Famicom, released around 1995.
-It contains 160 Kbytes battery-backed SRAM.
-4×8 Kbytes are used in the four TFII-modes (emulating a Turbo File II with Turbo File Adapter), the remaining 128 Kbytes are used for a new SNES-specific "STF" mode.
+Turbo File Twin is for the Super Famicom, and was released around 1995.
+It contains 160 kilobytes of battery-backed SRAM.
+4×8 kilobytes are used in the four TFII-modes (emulating a Turbo File II with Turbo File Adapter), and the remaining 128 kilobytes are used for a new SNES-specific "STF" mode.
 The STF mode is supported by: